ECAD MCAD Collaboration

 Many product designs are conceived in the MCAD domain and historically design reviews take place late in the overall design cycle, therefore causing maximum disruption and forcing non optimal trade-offs and effort to get to market on time.
 The prostep ECAD/MCAD Collaboration standard supports the instant communication of design intent and incremental changes.

-It supports the continued real time synchronization of the ECAD and MCAD designs, lowers risk and improves schedule predictability and provides traceability and a history of all of the changes that took place.
+IDX supports the continued real time synchronization of the ECAD and MCAD designs.
+The tighter integration will lowers risk and improves time to market.

 Better Collaboration